Profile information

 While somewhat secluded, we are 50 minutes from Asheville, NC, 75 minutes from Charlotte, NC, 60 minutes from Greenville, SC and 45 minutes from Spartanburg, SC.

-We do live in the country and do not have WiFi.
+We do live in the country and do not have constant WiFi.
 The only phone carrier with reliable data access is Verizon.
-We can provide a hotspot in some cases, but our data is limited.
+We can usually provide a hotspot, but our data is shared and limited.
 A library is 10 minutes away that has computer and internet access.

 This is natural wilderness, with all the critters that live here - if you are afraid of spiders, snakes, lizards, or other harmless creatures, you should probably look elsewhere.
 The land is safe enough for us to let the kids explore for hours without worry, but if you have phobias, you will probably not be comfortable here.